matthewbradley22/CarT_2025/README.md

 1. <em>donor_analysis.R</em>: This script shows how data was originally read in and processed, including donor labelling from vireo output and doublet labeling.

+2. <em>Splite_donor_analysis.R</em>: The beginning of this script loads in the xgboost classifier used for ML labelling and labels CD4 and CD8 cells.
+To see the xgboost model creation look at <em>CD4CD8_classifier-copy.R</em>.
+May combine the classification from Splite_donor_analysis and add it to donor_analysis to reduce number of scripts.

-2. <em>cellPhaseAnalysis.R</em>: Uses data processed in donor_analysis.R to create cell phase plots in Fig. 2, as well as some other cell phase plots
+3. <em>cellPhaseAnalysis.R</em>: Uses data processed in donor_analysis.R to create cell phase plots in Fig. 2, as well as some other cell phase plots

-3. <em>cellCycleRegressed.R</em>: This script was used to regress out cell cycle, and the resulting data called T_cells_noCC is used in all downstream analyses.
+4. <em>cellCycleRegressed.R</em>: This script was used to regress out cell cycle, and the resulting data called T_cells_noCC is used in all downstream analyses.
 Also has Figure 2 UMAP code

-4. <em>DEGPathAnalyses.R</em>: Has code to create heatmaps of 50 top important genes in Fig 2
+5. <em>DEGPathAnalyses.R</em>: Has code to create heatmaps of 50 top important genes in Fig 2

 ### Other:

 <em>dengPublicData.R</em>: Create scatter plots of our data lfc versus deng public data response groups.
 This script is where
 public data from Deng paper https://www.nature.com/articles/s41591-020-1061-7#Sec8 is read in and processed

-TODO: Add how we did machine learning labeling